How to find the right stock for day trading in NSE and BSE and how you should go about day trading as a whole in India.

-I often get this question about how to select the right stocks for anything from day trading to find the right pattern to find the wealth building opportunities and many other.
+I often get this question about how to select the right stocks for anything from day trading to find the right pattern to find the wealth-building opportunities and many others.

 So let me answer the question about how to find the right stock for day trading.
 Moreover, why everyone should avoid day trading, how to go about doing day trading for those who still want to do it.
-Even if you don’t want to be day trading, knowing how it is being used by traders can help you invest at a better price on any given day.
+Even if you don’t want to be day trading, knowing how traders are using it can help you invest at a better price on any given day.

 There are mainly three reasons why people prefer day trading:

-- Lower Brokerage: At times people don’t take a delivery position because they may need to pay high brokerage (calculate brokerage on the fly) which they don’t expect to be gaining if they hold the position for a day and so instead of loosing on the brokerage, they prefer to be squaring the position off.
+- Lower Brokerage: At times, people don’t take a delivery position because they may need to pay high brokerage (calculate brokerage on the fly).
+They don’t expect to be gaining if they hold the position for a day, and so instead of loosing on the brokerage, they prefer to be squaring the position off.

 I could not find any other valid reason to be day trading.
-For me trading has never been for the above reasons.
+For me, trading has never been for the above purposes.

-I prefer to buy a stock where I am fine entering at a level where I can execute my stop loss and then can wait for the target.
+I prefer to buy a stock where I am fine entering at a level where I can execute my stop loss.
+Then I can wait for the target.
 In either case, I will either lose executing the stop loss or win by hitting the target.

-To be profitable in market, I have to outnumber my wins over my losses.
+To be profitable in the market, I have to outnumber my wins over my losses.
 Moreover, one should outperform the performance of the amount in case of wins over the losses.

-I prefer to keep trading really simple so I can focus more on the charts than anything else.
+I prefer to keep trading simple, so I can focus more on the charts than anything else.

 Stocks Overlap in Various List

-The list of stocks for day trading as well as positional trading can be overlapping.
+The list of stocks for day trading, as well as positional trading, can be overlapping.
 Moreover, they also are the same stock I invest in as well.
-My list of stock for positional trading and investment has quite a few overlapping stocks.
+My list of stock for positional trading and investment are overlapping as well.

 Why not trade in fundamentally sound stocks?

-Let me share a recent trade.
-Blue arrows are entry and exit point.
+Let me share a trade.
+Blue arrows are entry and exit points.

-Decisive breakout in Hero Moto Corp above 2700 and trading around 2800 was an entry point for my trade with stop loss around 2720.
-Entered at 2832 on March 8th took the dividend of 40 Rs and was out of the stock at 2965 on 4th April.
-Stop loss of 110 Rs and gain of roughly 160 Rs.
+Decisive breakout in Hero Moto Corp above 2700 and trading around 2800 was an entry point for my trade with a stop loss around 2720.
+Entered at 2832 on March 8th, took the dividend of 40 Rs, and was out of the stock at 2965 on 4th April.
+The stop loss of 110 Rs and gain of roughly 160 Rs.

 Will Hero Moto Corp be part of my wealth building?
-Ideally NO as of now because it has a declining market shared compared to Honda Motors and they have no product which can be termed as unique when comparing to Honda (had good USP when compared to TVS and Bajaj earlier).
+Ideally, NO, as of now, because it has a declining market share compared to Honda Motors.
+Moreover, they have no product, which can be termed as unique when comparing to Honda (had good USP when compared to TVS and Bajaj earlier).

-But that does not mean it will never be part of my wealth building portfolio and it can be if it can gain market share or it is available at a cheaper price to earnings or price to book in the future, and I am in and out of it.
+But that does not mean it will never be part of my wealth-building portfolio.
+It can be if it can gain market share, or it is available at a lower price to earnings or price to book in the future, and I am in and out of it.

 An example of a stock which is in my trading list but not in my wealth-building list.
-Stocks that are fundamentally good (Zydus Wellness from January Wealth Building Report) but have low volumes are avoided from my trading list.
+Stocks that are fundamentally good (Zydus Wellness from January Wealth Building Report) but avoid them for low volumes from my trading list.

 Stocks like L&T, Infosys will be in my both the lists.

-How to Build List of Stock for Day Trading?
+How to Build a List of Stock for Day Trading?

-- Volume: Opt for stocks that are traded with good volumes.
-If you opt for low volume stock, you can have issues getting out of your positions easily.
+- Volume: Opt for stocks that trade with good volumes.
+If you opt for low volume stock, you can have issues getting out of your positions quickly.

-- High Beta: Opt for stocks that have high volatility and have higher intraday swing.
-Stocks above 1250 are often have lower beta and so they are not preferred for day trading.
+- High Beta: Opt for stocks that have high volatility and have a higher intraday swing.
+Stocks above 1250 often have a lower beta, and so they are not preferred for day trading.

-- Sectorial News: Stock specific news may not work because you could be late in reacting to it but the news around the sector can be used to trade in specific stocks on any given day.
+- Sectorial News: Stock specific news may not work because you could be late in reacting to it, but the news around the sector can be used to trade in particular stocks on any given day.

-I am not a day trader but I do day trading in my long term portfolio where I sell off my position based on any news and may buy it back the same day or a few days later to book profit in my long term portfolio.
+I am not a day trader, but I do day trading in my long term portfolio where I sell off my position based on any news and may repurchase it the same day or a few days later to book profit in my long term portfolio.

 How to Day Trade?